carlosRmelo/monsterCR/README.md

 my_monster.calc_CR()
 ```
 You can read more about inputs to the ``model.fit()`` method, including L2 regularization, in the (soon to come) documentation, if you want to get into adding your own features.

+The advantage to instantiating a separate model object is that if you have multiple created creatures, you only have to run the ``model.fit()`` method once, then your model can predict on any of their statblocks (that said, the fit is roughly instantaneous anyway).